QBRC/CasHmac/README.md

 You can use the sample application as a starting point for your next RESTful service.
 Please find it at https://github.com/QBRC/Guiberest and follow the instructions in its README.md file.

+We previously provided a CasHmac-Sample sample application, but the Guiberest example provides a more complete and elegant example, so we deprecated the CasHmac-Sample application.

 Potential Gotchas
 -----------------
 - The CasHmac library was not properly determining the base URL (URL without the query string) on the client side.
 This was resulting in an HMAC mismatch.
 I fixed this by simply stripping the URI of any text after the first "?".
 There may be a better way to do this.